picamodel/HomeAssistant-VTR-Modbus/README.md

-# HomeAssistant-VTR-Modbus
+# HomeAssistant Systemair SAVE Modbus
-Simple control of Systemair VTR(300) via modbus TCP (Wifi) directly to HA.
+Simple control of Systemair SAVE ventilation units via Modbus (TCP, RTU over TCP, RTU) in Home Assistant.

+The implementation follows the SAVE Modbus variable list linked below.
+Tested on models SAVE VSR300, VSR500, VTR300.

 Credits to GMTrevis who created the original code for Home Assistant, and then improved it for use via Node-Red.
 The Node Red version has full control of the VTR, but I had issues where it overloaded my Node-Red.